-You will be provided with an initial student ID card at no cost.
-You can order your first ID card online using Federation University's CaptureMe Portal.
+Students will be provided with an initial student ID card at no cost.
+Students can order their first ID card online using Federation University's CaptureMe Portal.

 Further information on ID cards can be found at: https://federation.edu.au/current-students/essential-info/administration/student-id-cards